aanis/aanis.github.io/_posts/2019-01-01-short-story.md

 Herbert finally grunted and I was finally at ease.
 “Speak up, will you Herbert!”, I exclaimed emphatically.
 “You know I cant see you!”.
 “How many invisible people do you know of?”, Herbert replied sarcastically.
-“Well before you none, but now that we know it can be achieved don't you think someone might have formulated a potion by now?”
+“Well before you none, but now that we know its possible don't you think someone might have formulated a potion by now?”
 I retorted mockingly.
 Herbert did not reply, he sighed heavily.
 I throttled the gas and started driving.